 - fish-related initiatives – these projects are funded through our World Trout Grants Program

 - Your organisation must be operated for the public good

 - Your organisation must be a registered Australian charity, or have a fiscal sponsor with such status

 - Your organisation, or your fiscal sponsor, must have a bank account for business purposes in the name of your organisation

-- Patagonia grant funds cannot not be used to carry on propaganda or to attempt to influence specific legislation, either by direct or grassroots lobbying.
+- Patagonia grant funds cannot not be used to carry out propaganda or to attempt to influence specific legislation, either by direct or grassroots lobbying.

 - Patagonia grant funds cannot be used to participate or intervene in any campaign (including the publishing or distribution of statements) on behalf of or in opposition to any candidate for public office; or to fund any specific voter registration drive conducted in a manner that favours a particular candidate or slate of candidates.